What types of projects are eligible?

 What are some tips for creating a successful submission?

 Photos.
 Photos.
 Photos.
 Judging is primarily based on the “before” and “after” look of your project.
-It is important that you take as many photographs before, during and after (Check out our tips LINK).
+It is important that you take as many photographs before, during and after (Check out our tips).
 Also, being able to provide a concise written description of the project is important.
-Here is an example: LINK
+Here is an example.

 What do you win?

 The Governor of Kentucky or his representative will travel to the site of the project to formally present the Governor’s Award.
 Up to 200 participants and community members will be treated to lunch with the governor and/or his representatives, provided by Kentucky Electric Cooperatives.
 The Governor’s Award winner receives a plaque and will be featured in an issue of Kentucky Living magazine and KentuckyLiving.com.
-The winners of the Commonwealth Award and the Co-op Award each receive a plaque.
+The winner of the Co-op Award each receive a plaque.
 All projects receive a certificate.